-- the wheel track of the drive wheels must be checked and readjusted if necessary (see Chapter 21.2). - the caster wheel axles must be readjusted (see Chapter22.4). - the backrest angle may have to be repositioned (see Chapter 18.1). - make sure that there is sufficient clearance under the footrest.
+- the caster wheel axles must be readjusted (see Chapter 22.4). - the backrest angle may have to be repositioned (see Chapter 18.1). - make sure that there is sufficient ground clearance under the footrest.
 Experience shows that this should not be less than 4 cm (see Chapter 23). - if necessary, the height of the anti-tipping support may have to be readjusted (see Chapter 24.3).